Architecture

 Audit Scope:

-We firmly believe that transparency and security are the cornerstones of trust.
-We will continue to collaborate with the community and professional organizations to elevate our security standards and provide users with peace of mind.
-If you have any questions or suggestions, feel free to reach out to us at any time!
+These audits cover the full codebase, including the bridge contract, ensuring that all critical components have undergone rigorous security assessments.
+We believe transparency and security are the foundation of trust.
+Morph will continue to work with the community and leading security firms to raise standards and provide users with confidence in the platform.
+For any questions or suggestions, you are welcome to contact us at any time.